 Thadingyut Festival of Lights

-It is a traditional festival marking the end of Buddhist Lent, one of the most prominent of the year where pagodas, houses and streets are brilliantly illuminated.
+It is a traditional festival marking the end of Buddhist Lent, one of the most prominent of the year where pagodas, houses, and streets are brilliantly illuminated.
 It is not only a time of joy but also thanksgiving and paying homage.

 Kyaukse Elephant Dance Festival ( Kyaukse, Mandalay)

 Kyaukse Elephant Dance Festival is a yearly cultural highlight of Kyaukse; located 26 miles to the south of Mandalay.
-A huge elephant figure is made from bamboo and paper.
+A huge elephant figure is made of bamboo and paper.
 Men take their places inside the figure and imitate and coordinate the movements of the dancers, assisted by a small number of musicians.
-The festival is celebrated on the day before the fullmoon of Thadingyut (October).
+The festival is celebrated on the day before the full-moon of Thadingyut (October).
 As the day progresses, it is getting more and more crowded because people from nearby villages and as far as Mandalay come to Kyaukse and join in the festivities.